-Transport stations and interchanges 2.3.10.2 At least one service and information counter shall be provided for wheelchair users and persons with hearing impairment in accordance with the requirements of service and information counters and hearing enhancement systems in clauses 6.4 and 6.8 respectively.
+Transport stations and interchanges

+- 2.3.10.1 Where entrances are located across roads, at least one entrance on each side of the road must be made accessible. - 2.3.10.2 At least one service and information counter must be provided for wheelchair users and persons with hearing impairment in accordance with the requirements of service and information counters and hearing enhancement systems in clauses 6.4 and 6.8 respectively.